Alfresco/tutorials/docs/api-tutorial/introduction.md

 Currently the status of the contract you created is set to “New”, let’s set it to “Review”.

-To change the status you will send a json body with the properties you want to change.
+To change the status you will send a JSON body with the properties you want to change.
 It is important to give the full and exact path to your property.
 If you are unsure where a property is stored you can execute the last  request and look it up in the response body:

 ![changeStatus](../images/introduction/changeStatus.png)

 In this case it would be “properties -> status”.
 Also let’s add the “Employee” aspect to your folder.
 As an aspect is basically nothing more than a property of a node we can put it in the request body with the “Status” update as well.
 Every aspect of a node is stored in an array called “aspectNames”, so all you have to do is update that array(2).
 Now that you know what your request body is made of, let’s have a look at it and the returned response body, where you can find your updated properties: